JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-set-up-env.md

 ## Next step

-Add dependencies to Kotlin notebooks:
+In the next part of the tutorial, you will learn how to create a Kotlin notebook.

 **[Proceed to the next chapter](kotlin-notebook-create.md)**